 In contrast, if you lack resilience, you’re more likely to dwell on problems, feel victimized, become overwhelmed, and turn to unhealthy coping mechanisms such as consuming too much caffeine, excessive drinking, compulsive spending or emotional eating.

 Resilient people cope with stress in a positive way, they tend to live longer, have lower rates of depression, and are more satisfied with their lives than people who do not handle stress well in difficult situations.

-- Invest in yourself; The 1-2-3 Resiliency course was created to give you the formula, the foundational pieces, to help you strengthen your resilience!
+Invest in yourself; The 1-2-3 Resiliency course was created to give you the formula, and the foundational pieces, to help you strengthen your resilience!